 Who organizes CSR strategies and initiatives?

-This varies greatly depending on the company’s size, specific needs and overall business model.
-Larger, more established companies will often have a department in charge of CSR or contract a consultant for that specific purpose.
-However, it can also fall under the umbrella of public relations, marketing, head office or human resources.
+This varies greatly depending on a company’s size, specific needs and overall business model.
+Larger, more established companies will often have a department in charge of CSR initiatives or contract a consultant for that specific purpose.
+However, these programs can also fall under the umbrella of public relations, marketing or human resources.

-I want to implement CSR initiatives into my workplace but don’t know where to start.
+I want to implement CSR initiatives in my workplace but don’t know where to start.
 What should I do?

 How do I know what CSR initiatives are right for my workplace?

-CSR initiatives often relate to topics covered within the United Nations Sustainable Development Goals such as:
+CSR initiatives often relate to topics covered within the United Nations Sustainable Development Goals, which include:

 - No poverty